rizquadnan/workshop-life-at-tech-backend/README.md

 Development is an act of translating requirements into code that can be used (once deployed) by humans and/or other services.
 Backend is more about the latter.
 Backend services9 the Frontend

-Instructor Demo: forgot password endpoint
+Instructor Demo: create exercise endpoint
-Participant Challenge: get contract endpoint
+Participant Challenge: change password endpoint

 Demo Start Git Branch:
 `git branch 1-demo-requirement-dev-start`